DmitrySemikin/das-dir-diff-j/README.md

 Target volume: 3M-5M fs items.
 Memory (very roughly: 0.5K*5M = 2.5G - should be OK.
 Adjust Java options?)

+## Architectural decisions

+### DES.1 - Comparison in memory

+Do we want to do comparison of two directory contents (probably loaded from serialized form from file) in memory, or during loading it.

+Decision: we load both lists and then compare them in memory.

+Rationale: It is expected, that size of the lists should not be to large

+Estimation:
+1 record ~100b Bytes.
+Max files: 3-5 M
+Max list size: 300-500 Mb

+Possible optimisation: Keep only first list in memory and do comparison while loading the second list on the fly.

+Note: it does not seem reasonable to try to work with both lists on file, because this would mean, that we need to do lookups on disk, on the structures, which are not optimized for it.
+So it does not seem feasible without optimizing serialization structures for this purpose.

+### DES.2 Run configs

+Requirement: be able to collect input parameters for runs in a file (config file) to be able to simply run the application with given configuration (e.g. for test purposes).

+I thought about different formats (e.g. YAMS, TOML etc.).
+But it turned out, that using them is not absolutely trivial out of the box.
+And on the other hand I reaized, that I already have something, which kind of fulfils my requirements.
+Specifically JCommander, which I used for parsing input arguments support use of "@argfile" files, so that I can collect the groups of parameter values I need into such files.

+Note: if I later have more complicated use cases, I will maybe still switch to one of other configuration file formats.

 ## High level vision